CPerlingerJett/CPerlingerJett/README.md

 The purpose of this account is to serve as a portfolio to showcase projects I have worked on, alongside works of code I've constructed.

+I'm hoping to update this repository every Friday with progress regarding its contents.

 <!--